-In the first instance parents should meet with the Class Teacher as they know your child best and have primary responsibility for their progress.
-If you still have concerns you are welcome to meet with our SENDCO, or the Head teacher.
-If you are still concerned you can contact the SEND Governor.
+In the first instance parents should meet with the Class Teacher as they know the child best and have primary responsibility for their progress.
+If parents/carers still have concerns they can request to meet with the SENDCo, or the Head teacher.
+If they are still concerned, parents/carers can contact the SEND Governor.